The Welsh Government was established by section 45 of the Government of Wales Act 2006 (GoWA 2006), which states:

 The functions (that is, powers and duties) of the Welsh Ministers are not all found in one source, and research is often necessary to establish whether or not they have a particular function.
 Their functions may be found in:

-- Transfer of Function Orders - These are Orders in Council made by Her Majesty under section 58 of GoWA 2006, transferring Minister of the Crown functions to the Welsh Ministers in relation to Wales.
+- Transfer of Function Orders - These are Orders in Council made by His Majesty under section 58 of GoWA 2006, transferring Minister of the Crown functions to the Welsh Ministers in relation to Wales.
 A large number of functions were transferred in this way by The National Assembly for Wales (Transfer of Functions) Order 1999.
 These functions were originally transferred to the National Assembly for Wales as constituted under the Government of Wales Act 1998, but were subsequently transferred to the Welsh Ministers (paragraph 30 of Schedule 11 to GoWA 2006).
 Following the Wales Act 2017 a further suite of functions were transferred by various Orders also made under section 58 of GoWA 2006.

 - Acts of Parliament, including GoWA 2006 - Legislation passed by the UK Parliament may confer functions directly on the Welsh Ministers.
 Section 60 of GoWA 2006 for example gives the Welsh Ministers a power to do things to promote or improve the social, economic and environmental well-being of Wales.